 About Italy Tree

-I created this site so that others who may be researching their family connections to Lapio, Italy could benefit from the research that I have done.
-My wife has great-grandparents from Lapio (picture below) who both immigrated from Lapio to Fitchburg, Massachusetts in 1913 and later married in the same town in 1917.
-I started a family tree project to learn more about my wife's side of the family.
-I also wanted to have some reference to the various family names being mentioned around the table during sunday dinners as well.
-So like most people, I started a family tree and started researching.
+I created this site so that others researching their family connections to Lapio, Italy could benefit from the research I have done.
+My wife's great-grandparents (pictured below) both immigrated from Lapio to Fitchburg, Massachusetts in 1913 and married there in 1917.
+I started a family tree project to learn more about her side of the family — and to finally put dates and faces to the family names that kept coming up around the table at Sunday dinners.

-I consider this family tree project complete, but one day, I would like to see the parish records of Lapio (especially before 1809) photographed, so that they can be forever saved for posterity.
-I imagine many would benefit from this information and be able to extend the roots of their family tree even further!
+I consider this family tree project complete, but I still have one hope: that the parish records of Lapio — especially those from before 1809 — will one day be photographed and preserved for posterity.
+Many families would be able to extend the roots of their trees even further!

 Wedding picture of Vitantonio Colella and Carmela Carbone in Fitchburg, Massachusetts (1917).